aghasemi/blog/posts.md

 ## Bunt is My Favourite German Word

 Internet has an abundance of lame jokes about the German language.
-They mostly make fun of the length and pronunciation of German words, some times going the extra miles of bending the reality.
+They mostly make fun of the length and pronunciation of German words, sometimes going the extra miles of bending the reality.

-I have been learning German for almost a decade, and have obviously had may fair share of headaches, but around grammar mostly: Those random Ns suffixing masculine nouns, the arbitrary order of parts of a sentence, or the 16 words for definitive article.
+I have been learning German for almost a decade, and have obviously had my fair share of headaches, but around grammar mostly: Those random Ns suffixing masculine nouns, the arbitrary order of parts of a sentence, or the 16 words for definitive article.

 Regarding the vocabulary, although the words are mostly more difficult in memorisation, there are some nice surprises as well.
 An example that I always mention in word-length discussions is _oft_ for Often.
 It's also shorter than French _Parfois_, and maybe also from some other translations.